Top Workplace Injury Risks Oregon Employers Should Know

 Prevention Tips:

-• Provide proper training for all tools and equipment
+Give adequate training on all tools and equipment

-• Ensure employees wear personal protective equipment (PPE)
+Make sure employees utilize personal protective equipment (PPE)

 Prevention Tips:

-• Limit distracted driving and enforce seat belt use
+Restrict driving while distracted and require seat belt use

-Vehicle-related injuries can result in medical costs, liability claims, and lost workdays.
+Vehicle-related injuries can also lead to medical expenses, liability claims and missed workdays.

 Prevention Tips:

-• Train employees to recognize warning signs and report concerns
+Educate staff to identify warning signs and escalate concerns

 Prevention Tips:

-• Train staff on chemical handling and storage
+Provide training to staff on the handling and storage of chemical substances

 Conclusion